The TEXTJOIN function uses the following arguments:

 More on the TEXTJOIN Function

-- This function is quite similar to CONCAT function.
-The difference between the two is that while TEXTJOIN accepts delimiter, CONCAT doesn’t.
+This function is quite similar to the CONCAT function.
+The difference between the two is that while TEXTJOIN accepts a delimiter, CONCAT doesn’t.

 #NAME? error – Occurs when you use an older version of Excel that doesn’t support this function.

 #NULL! error – Occurs when we forget to put the comma between the strings we wish to combine.